 The Court, in a tight 5-4 decision, determined that these principles apply with full force to investigative stops based on information from anonymous tips.
 While acknowledging that an anonymous tip alone seldom demonstrates an informant’s basis of knowledge or veracity, under appropriate circumstances, an anonymous tip can demonstrate “sufficient indicia of reliability to provide reasonable suspicion to make an investigatory stop.”
 The Court stated that Alabama v.
 White, 496 U.S. 325 (1990) and Florida v.
 J.L., 529 U.S. 266 (2000) provided useful guides.

 In Alabama v.
 White, an anonymous tipster told the police that a woman would drive from a particular apartment building to a particular motel in a brown Plymouth station wagon (a brown, Plymouth station wagon!
 Volare?
 Reliant?) with a broken right tail light.
 The tipster further stated that the woman would be transporting cocaine.
 After confirming the details, the officer stopped the station wagon as it neared the motel and found cocaine in the vehicle.
-The Court determined that the officer’s corroboration of certain details made the anonymous tip sufficiently reliable to create reasonable suspicion of criminal activity and that by accurately predicting future behavior, the tipster demonstrated “a special familiarity with the [defendant’s] affairs” which in turn implied that the tipster “had access to reliable information about that individual’s illegal activities.”
+The Court determined that the officer’s corroboration of certain details made the anonymous tip sufficiently reliable to create reasonable suspicion of criminal activity and that by accurately predicting future behavior, the tipster demonstrated “a special familiarity with the

 In Florida v.
 J.L., the Court determined that no reasonable suspicion arose from a minimal tip that a young black male in a plaid shirt standing at a bus stop was carrying a gun.
 The tipster did not explain how he knew about the gun, nor did he suggest that he had any special familiarity with the young man or his affairs.
 As a result, police had no basis for believing “that the tipster had knowledge of concealed criminal activity.”
 Furthermore, the tip included no predictions of future behavior that could be corroborated to assess the tipster’s credibility and the Court concluded that the tip was insufficient to justify a stop and frisk.